nottrobin/docs/src/en/users-models.md

 juju grant frances@external addmodel
 ```

-!!!
-Note:
+[note]
 The '@external' is required as it indicates where the credential
 comes from, as opposed to '@local'.
+[/note]

 You can allow anyone with an Ubuntu SSO account to create models on this
 controller like this: